Matrixx-Devices/Matrixx-Devices.github.io/mi/alioth.md

 description: Brought to you by Roxor-007
 ---

+<b>Changelog 22 Jan 2024:</b>
+- Fixed an issue where Dolby profile would reset on reboot
+- Added stereo widening option in Dolby

 <b>Changelog 11 Jan 2024:</b>
 - Upstreamed to latest n0kernel
 - Link Dolby Atmos dependencies against v33 libstagefright_foundation